 QUESTIONS FOR ICANN LEGAL FROM CCWG ACCOUNTABILITY JURISDICTION SUBGROUP

 Jurisdictions Where ICANN May be Subject to Litigation.
-The CCWG-Accountability Jurisdiction Subgroup would like to understand in which jurisdictions ICANN (incorporated as a nonprofit company in California) may be subject to litigation as a defendant (i.e., where the court’s jurisdiction over ICANN may be satisfied).
+The CCWG-Accountability Jurisdiction Subgroup would like to understand in which jurisdictions ICANN (incorporated as a nonprofit corporation in California) may be subject to litigation as a defendant (i.e., where the court’s personal jurisdiction over ICANN may be satisfied and maintained).
 The Jurisdiction Subgroup would appreciate the assistance of ICANN Legal in this task.
 The Subgroup has prepared the following questions:

 We have assumed, but would like to confirm, that ICANN is subject to suit in the countries where it has the following “physical presences”:

+Headquarters office and state of incorporation:

+USA (specifically Los Angeles, California)

 Hub offices:

-USA (specifically Los Angeles, California)

 Turkey